stack4ops/cibuilder/README.md

 -------------------
 * For historical reasons, the image is based on docker:cli and includes requirements for all stages.
 In the future, it might also be useful to offer more specific and smaller images for Docker and Kubernetes environments and / or individual stages.

+* Always fresh build to get latest components (weekly base image checks).

-* The image builds and updates itself in a scheduled cibuild pipeline every week:
+* The image builds and updates itself in a scheduled cibuild pipeline every week with disabled cache (use_cache=0).
+I accept the trade-offs of tying updates of the embedded components to the version cycle of the base docker:cli image:

     ```